Efficient computation of null affine parameters: Introduction

-Herein we shall demonstrate that the existence of a conformally related spacetime containing a (conformal) Killing vector, timelike in the domain of outer communication, is sufficient to make some quite general and powerful observations in terms of an ``affine'' 3-metric defined on the spatial slices.
-We shall consider both ADM slicings~\cite{ADM,Wald,Carroll,Hartle,Poisson}, and ``threaded''~\cite{thread, vanElst:1996} (Kaluza--Klein like) formulations.
-Let us look at six cases of increasing levels of generality: \begin{itemize} \item Manifestly ultra-static spacetimes. \item Manifestly static spacetimes. \item Stationary spacetimes. \item Spacetimes with timelike conformal Killing vector. \item Conformal deformations. \item The completely general case. \end{itemize} As long as there is at least some symmetry one can be reasonably explicit regarding the affine parameter.
-But ultimately we shall see that in the completely general case one can at best argue for the \emph{existence} of a purely formal Finslerian~\cite{Bekenstein:1992,Skakala:2010,Lammerzahl:2018,Pfeifer:2019} result.
+As long as there is at least some symmetry, one can be reasonably explicit regarding the affine parameter.
+But ultimately, we shall see that in the completely general case, one can at best nonconstructively argue for the \emph{existence} of a purely formal {Finslerian} \mbox{\cite{Bekenstein:1992, Perlick:2005, Gibbons:2007,Gibbons:2008,Skakala:2010, Lammerzahl:2012, Lammerzahl:2018, Pfeifer:2019} result.}